tc39/proposal-defer-import-eval/README.md

 The proposal in it's simplest form will pause at point 3, and for the present moment this is the approach taken.
-However, we can't be certain that we will get desirable performance characteristics from this alone, or that it will be as useful for client side applications as it might be for serverside applications (more on that in the next section).
+However, we can't be certain that we will get desirable performance characteristics from this alone, or that it will be as useful for client side applications as it might be for server-side applications (more on that in the next section).
 Some [Alternative](./alternatives.md) explorations have been proposed.

 ## Code Splitting: a complimentary tool.